Projective linear group

 where SL(V) is the special linear group over V and SZ(V) is the subgroup of scalar transformations with unit determinant.
 Here SZ is the center of SL, and is naturally identified with the group of nth roots of unity in F (where n is the dimension of V and F is the base field).

 PGL and PSL are some of the fundamental groups of study, part of the so-called classical groups, and an element of PGL is called projective linear transformation, projective transformation or homography.
 If V is the n-dimensional vector space over a field F, namely V = F^{n}, the alternate notations PGL(n, F) and PSL(n, F) are also used.

-Note that PGL(n, F) and PSL(n, F) are isomorphic if and only if every element of F has an nth root in F. As an example, note that PGL(2, C) = PSL(2, C), but that PGL(2, R) > PSL(2, R); this corresponds to the real projective line being orientable, and the projective special linear group only being the orientation-preserving transformations.
+PGL(n, F) and PSL(n, F) are isomorphic if and only if every element of F has an nth root in F. As an example, PGL(2, C) = PSL(2, C), but PGL(2, R) > PSL(2, R); this corresponds to the real projective line being orientable, and the projective special linear group only being the orientation-preserving transformations.

 PGL and PSL can also be defined over a ring, with an important example being the modular group, PSL(2, Z).

 Name

 The name comes from projective geometry, where the projective group acting on homogeneous coordinates (x_{0} : x_{1} : ... : x_{n}) is the underlying group of the geometry.
 Stated differently, the natural action of GL(V) on V descends to an action of PGL(V) on the projective space P(V).

 The projective linear groups therefore generalise the case PGL(2, C) of Möbius transformations (sometimes called the Möbius group), which acts on the projective line.

-Note that unlike the general linear group, which is generally defined axiomatically as "invertible functions preserving the linear (vector space) structure", the projective linear group is defined constructively, as a quotient of the general linear group of the associated vector space, rather than axiomatically as "invertible functions preserving the projective linear structure".
+Unlike the general linear group, which is generally defined axiomatically as "invertible functions preserving the linear (vector space) structure", the projective linear group is defined constructively, as a quotient of the general linear group of the associated vector space, rather than axiomatically as "invertible functions preserving the projective linear structure".
 This is reflected in the notation: PGL(n, F) is the group associated to GL(n, F), and is the projective linear group of (n − 1)-dimensional projective space, not n-dimensional projective space.